weirayao/torchprime/README.md

 Contents of this directory is organized in the following way:

-* Every subdirectory is a self-contained model, as a seperate pip package.
+* Every subdirectory is a self-contained model.

 * Each subdirectory must has a README.md indicating:
 ** is this training or inference